faisalalvi-multidots/gutenberg_commenting/README.md

 2. Asynchronous for comment for each other users on the same post/page.
 3. We will update this section based on the final review.

-This is a GitHub link and we will add additional information here.
+This is a GitHub link, and we will add additional information here.

 We hope the “Comment” feature will be helpful to mange your editorial flow within Gutenberg  blocks.
 We highly appreciate Bug reports and any other contributions.
 Please refer to this guide for more information about how to get involved.